Summer Adventure Camps

 Since we will be carrying all of our food, we’ll be eating many of the items that begin in their dehydrated forms; water weight is not something we want to carry.
 Expect meat, vegetables, fruits, grains, and even fresh baked bread and pizza!
 Of course, you’ll be making them all from scratch — learning to cook backcountry gourmet on the trail.

-What do I need to know about travel to and from the course location?
+What do I need to know about travel to and from the adventure camp location?

-If flying, please plan to arrive at Wilmington International Airport (ILM) on the day of your course, no later than 10:00 a.m.
-Eastern Time.
-A staff member from NCOAE will greet your child at the airport’s baggage claim area and provide transportation to NCOAE’s campus in Wilmington for check-in.
-To assist your child, you can view the map of ILM — including the location of the baggage claim areas — online at https://flyilm.com.
+• If flying, please plan to arrive at Charlotte Douglas International Airport (CLT) on the morning of your camp between 8:00am-12:00pm Eastern Time.
+A staff member from NCOAE will greet your child at the airport’s baggage claim area and provide transportation to the trailhead after all students flights have arrived.

-How do I get in contact with an NCOAE participant/student during a course if there is an emergency at home?
+How do I get in contact with an NCOAE participant/student during a course or camp if there is an emergency at home?

 If during regular business hours (8am-5pm EST), please call (910) 399-8090 and you will be connected to an NCOAE staff member in the office that will assist in connecting you with the NCOAE participant/student or help you navigate the reason for your emergency contact.